 Learn how you can use Adobe apps to inspire engaging learning experiences and boost creativity in the classroom.

 Middle and high school students are complex creatures.
-They’re “so over” the cutesy activities of elementary school, but they’re still secretly hoping their teachers will want to get to know them in some creative, and most important of all, not “cringey” way during those first important weeks.
+They’re “so over” the cutesy activities of elementary school, but they’re still secretly hoping their teachers will want to get to know them in some creative, and most important of all, not “cringey” way.
 This getting to know you activity for high school students does the trick:

 Make middle and high school students feel welcome